briancavalier/hello-wire.js/README.md

 		// The hello-world module returns a constructor function, which
 		// wire.js will call to create the instance, passing a single
-		// parameter, the DOM Node whose id is "hello".
+		// parameter, the first DOM Node with the CSS class "hello".
 This uses
-		// JSON Reference syntax along with the `dom!` resolver provided
+		// JSON Reference syntax along with the `dom.first!` resolver provided
 		// by the `wire/dom` plugin below.
 		create: {
-			module: 'hello-wired',
+			module: 'app/hello-wired',
-			args: { $ref: 'dom!hello' }
+			args: { $ref: 'dom.first!hello' }
 		},

 		// Invoke the sayHello method on the instance after it is